 Residential Landlord-Tenant Eviction Law in Florida

-In Florida, we have a specific law that controls residential tenancies known as known as the “Florida Residential Landlord and Tenant Act.”
+In Florida, we have a specific law that controls residential tenancies known as the “Florida Residential Landlord and Tenant Act.”

 Our residential landlord-tenant law is found in this Florida Statute as well as in court case precedent, where courts have rendered legal opinions in past eviction cases.
 The statutory laws that control residential tenant evictions in Florida are found in a sub-section of Chapter 83 of the Florida Civil Practice and Procedures Code.
 See, Florida Statutes 83.40 – 83.683.